lar-sal/WFCC/README.md

 # WFCC
 Code for the algorithm Weight-Filtration Comparison Curve (WFCC) to compare weighted graphs with equal labelled vertices and edges, but different weightings.
-The algorithm takes as inputs the graphs in the form of lists of tuples ( , and outputs a curve visualising the number of non-common edges over an edge-filtration.
+The algorithm takes as inputs the graphs in the form of lists of tuples (start vertex, end vertex, weight) corresponding to edges.
+The algorithm outputs a curve visualising the number of non-common edges over an edge-filtration.

 ## Description of files
 The WFCC algorithm and auxiliary code are found in `main_Functions.py`.
 An example of how to use the algorithm is in `Example_WFCC.ipynb`, there, one can introduce their data files in cell [1] '#open datafiles' and proceed with the comparison.